-This section describes briefly several control schemes consisting of self-tuning, data-driven, and Artificial Intelligence (AI) strategies, such as fuzzy logic and adaptive methods, as well as Model Predictive Control (MPC) approach.
-First, with reference to the process output, the desired transient or steady-state responses can be considered, as for the case of self-tuning PID regulators summarised in Section 3.1.
-On the other hand, if the frequency behaviour is taken into account, the desired closed-loop poles can be fixed as roots of the closed-loop transfer function.
-This represents the design approach used by the adaptive strategy considered in Section 3.3.
-Moreover, when robust performances are included, the minimisation of the sensitivity of the closed-loop system with respect to the model-reality mismatch or external disturbances can be considered.
-This approach is related to the fuzzy logic methodology reported in Section 3.2.
-Some other strategies provide solutions to this optimisation problem when it is defined at each time step, as for the Model Predictive Control (MPC) with disturbance decoupling considered in Section 3.4.
-This strategy integrates the advantages of the MPC solution with the disturbance compensation feature.
+This section describes briefly several control schemes consisting of self-tuning, data-driven, and Artificial Intelligence (AI) strategies, such as fuzzy logic and adaptive methods, as well as Model

+Predictive Control (MPC) approach.
+First, with reference to the process output, the desired transient 147 or steady-state responses can be considered, as for the case of self-tuning PID regulators summarised 148 in Section 3.1.
+On the other hand, if the frequency behaviour is taken into account, the desired 149 closed-loop poles can be fixed as roots of the closed-loop transfer function.
+This represent the 150 design approach used by the adaptive strategy considered in Section 3.3.
+Moreover, when robust 151 performances are included, the minimisation of the sensitivity of the closed-loop system with respect 152 to the model-reality mismatch or external disturbances can be considered.
+This approach is related to 153 the fuzzy logic methodology reported in Section 3.2.
+Some other strategies provide solutions to this optimisation problem when it is defined at each time step, as for the Model Predictive Control (MPC) 155 with disturbance decoupling considered in Section 3.4.
+This strategy integrates the advantages of the 156

+MPC solution with the disturbance compensation feature.

-3.1.
+158 3.1.
 Self-Tuning PID Control

 Industrial processes commonly exploit closed-loop including standard PID controllers, due to their simple structure and parameter tuning [20].
-The control law depends on the tracking error e(t) defined by the difference between the desired and the measured output signals, i.e., e(t) = r(t) - x(t).
+The control law depends on the tracking error e(t) defined by the difference between the desired and the measured output signals, i.e. e(t) = r(t) - x(t).
 This signal is injected into the controlled process after Proportional, Integral and Derivative (PID) computations.
-Therefore, the continuous-time control signal u(t) generated by the PID regulator has the form of Equation (5):
+Therefore, the continuous-time control signal u(t) generated by the PID regulator has the form of Eq.
+(5):

-$$u(t) = K_p e(t) + K_i \int_0^t e(\tau) \, d\tau + K_d \frac{de(t)}{dt},$$ (5)
+$$u(t) = K_p e(t) + K_i \int_0^t e(\tau) \, d\tau + K_d \frac{de(t)}{dt}$$ (5)

-with K_p , K_i , K_d being the PID proportional, integral, and derivative gains, respectively.
-The most common strategy exploited for the computation of the parameters of the PID governor relies on the relations of Ziegler-Nichols [20].
-However, with the development of relatively recent automatic software routines, the optimal parameters of the PID regulator can be easily determined by means of the tuning algorithm implemented in the Simulink environment.
-This strategy requires the implementation of the controlled process by means of the Simulink functional blocks, since it tries to optimise the input-output performances of the monitored system in terms of response time and stability margins (robustness) [20].
-In particular, the automatic tuning procedure implemented by the PID Simulink block performs the computation of the linearised model of the energy conversion systems studied in this paper.
+with $K_p$ , $K_i$ , $K_d$ being the PID proportional, integral, and derivative gains, respectively.
+The most 159 common strategy exploited for the computation of the parameters of the PID governor relies on 160 the relations of Ziegler-Nichols [20].
+However, with the development of relatively recent automatic 161 software routines, the optimal parameters of the PID regulator can be easily determined by means 162 of the tuning algorithm implemented in the Simulink environment.
+This strategy requires the 163 implementation of the controlled process by means of the Simulink functional blocks, since it tries 164 to optimise the input-output performances of the monitored system in terms of response time and 165 stability margins (robustness) [20].
+In particular, the automatic tuning procedure implemented by 166 the PID Simulink block performs the computation of the linearised model of the energy conversion systems studied in this paper.
 The logic scheme of this procedure is sketched in Figure 5.
+168